-Safety Information
+• Safety Information

-This document is in PDF on the IBMDocumentation CD.
-It contains translated caution and danger statements.
+This document contains translated caution and danger statements.
 Each caution and danger statement that appears in the documentation has a number that you can use to locate the corresponding statement in your language in the Safety Information document.

-• Warranty and Support Information
+Warranty Information

-This document is in PDF on the IBMDocumentation CD.
-It contains information about the terms of the warranty and getting service and assistance.
+This document contains information about the terms of the warranty.